kvikee

 Amazon loses key Lost Ark devs while modders work miracles in Baldur's Gate 3.
 Nvidia defends DLSS 5 as a solo dev cries over earnings.
 These aren't isolated incidents – they're symptoms of deeper industry shifts.

-The Modder Powerhouse No One Can Acquire
+The Modder Powerhouse No One Can Buy

 DLSS 5: The Image War

-The Little Guy's Cry (And His Bank Statement)
+The Little Guy's Cry (and His Bank Statement)

 Ubisoft Reorgs, Disney Plays Hide‑and‑Seek